dart-lang/site-www/src/_tutorials/server/get-started.md

 ---

 Follow these steps to start using the Dart SDK to develop command-line and server apps.
-First you’ll play with the Dart language in your browser, no download required.
+First, you’ll play with the Dart language in your browser, no download required.
 Then you’ll install the Dart SDK, write a small program, and run that program using the Dart VM.
 Finally, you'll use an AOT (_ahead of time_) compiler to compile your finished program to native machine code, which you'll execute using the Dart runtime.